 Shop what Amber and I used to make this Salted Caramel Cake recipe an easy success:

 Need more holiday recipes and inspiration?
-Check out these ASD favorites!
+Check out these favorites!

 Learn more about the southern tradition of layer cakes and caramel cake in these great reads!